Hot Fill Washing Machines

 Of course most that are available with a hot fill only do so at one point in the program and, unless you want to stand over the machine and run off perfectly good cold water before it happens to decide to fill on hot, then it's not going to save you a bean or, use any stored hot water really.
 It might fill up your pipes with hot water but that's about all it would do.

-What I've given you above should be more than enough to prove beyond all doubt that, for most "normal" UK installations, you cannot get hot water into a washing machine as easily as you may think you can.
+What we've given you above should be more than enough to prove beyond all doubt that, for most "normal" UK installations, you cannot get hot water into a washing machine as easily as you may think you can.

 Please consider all the above before you buy a new washing machine.